Ronenii/TodoServer/README.md

 This assignment focused on these concepts:
 1. Client-server model
-2. Logging
+2. Database
 3. Containerization
+4. Logging
+5. Deploying to a cloud platform

 ## 3) Usage

 ### 3.1) Properties
-The server's default listening port is 9285.
+The server container's default listening port is 3769.

 ### 3.2) Server endpoints: